MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 ### Remarks

 This template function only participates in overload resolution if `T` is an unsigned integer type.
-For example: `unsigned int`, `unsigned long`, `unsigned short`, and so on.
+For example: `unsigned int`, `unsigned long`, `unsigned short`, `unsigned char`, and so on.

 ## <a name="countl_zero"></a>`countl_zero`